 Cali Balles is a graduate of the Material Art and Design program at Ontario College of Art and Design, and studied glass at Sheridan College of Crafts and Design.
-She is a recipient of the Royal Bank of Canada Award for glass and has received support from the Ontario Arts Council and the Canada Council for the Arts.
-Cali lives and works in downtown Toronto, where she creates sculptural glass pieces and commissioned work.
+She is a recipient of the Royal Bank of Canada Award for glass and has received support from both the Ontario Arts Council and Canada Council for the Arts.
+Balles lives and works in central Toronto, where she creates sculptural glass pieces and commissioned work.

-Natural forms and city structures shape my work; I explore the interaction between them.
-Using photography as a research tool, I document and study these images at close range.
-Referencing these images, I assemble glass sculptures and branches, fronds and tendrils, which become a vocabulary for composition.
-Working in clear glass, the focus on form and structure predominates.
-By combining various glass techniques I attempt to illustrate the details of my environment.
+I am fascinated by form.
+The repeating patterns found in natural forms and in city structures intrigue me, and influence my work.
+Using photography as a research tool, I document and study these forms at close range.
+I later attempt to evoke these functional forms in glass; branches, fronds and tendrils become a vocabulary for composition.
+By working in clear glass, avoiding the use of colour, and utilizing a range of surface textures, the focus on form and structure predominates.
+By combining various glass techniques such as blown forms, that are lifelike and fluid, with mould blown forms, that are more controlled and rigid, I attempt to illustrate the details of my environment.